jayalmaraz/jay-almaraz.github.io/docs/sign-up/sign-up.md

 ### Creating an account using the Sign Up form

 To create an account you need to visit the Sign Up form.
 You'll normally be directed here through a link on a website, or via an email.
-The sign up form asks for three (3) simple things to create your Campfire account:
+The sign up form asks for three (3) simple things to create your Volaby account:

 1. `Your name` (first and last),
-2. `Your email address` (used to sign in to Campfire and receive news), and
+2. `Your email address` (used to sign in to Volaby and receive news), and
 3. `A password`

 ![Sign up form with name, email, and password fields filled out](./assets/sign-up/sign-up-form-fields.png)